Issues for Surgery

 Consideration should be given to prescribing the components of combination products as separate medicines perioperatively.

 In the event of emergency surgery and the patient has already taken their metformin dose(s).
-Monitor blood glucose levels closely and treat any hypoglycaemia accordingly.
+Monitor capillary blood glucose (CBG) levels closely and treat any hypoglycaemia accordingly.

 Commence variable rate intravenous insulin infusion (VRIII) perioperatively where indicated (see Further Information) and omit metformin during VRIII treatment1.